nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/hooks.md

 - **Update**: Triggered for any state changes after creation.
 - **Deletion**: Triggered when an entity is removed.

----

 ## How Hooks Work

-Hooks are implemented using the **Resource Abstractor** component, which centralizes the management of entities.
-When a life-cycle event occurs, the Resource Abstractor notifies all registered subscribers via webhooks.
+Hooks are implemented using the **resource abstractor** component, which centralizes the management of entities.
+When a lifecycle event occurs, the resource abstractor notifies all registered subscribers via webhooks.
 Hooks can operate in two modes:

 1. **Synchronous Hooks**:
    - Blocking: The system waits for a response from subscribers before proceeding.